Author Archive: Brett Owens

 Brett Owens, Chief Investment Strategist

-I’d like to share my simple “Made for 2025” Dividend Plan with you.
+I’d like to share my exclusive “Made for 2025” Dividend Plan with you.
 It’s a simple, safe strategy that identifies dividend stocks with payouts set to surge higher.

 As these divvies pop, so do their associated stock prices.